 The Configurable Logic Cell (CLCx) module provides programmable logic that operates outside the speed limitations of software execution.
-The logic cell takes up to 32 input signals and, through the use of configurable gates, reduces the 32 inputs to four logic lines that drive one of eight selectable single-output logic functions.
+The logic cell takes up the input signals and, through the use of configurable gates, reduces the inputs to four logic lines that drive one of eight selectable single-output logic functions.